RackunSec/Penetration-Testing-Grimoire/Enumeration/HTTP/fuzzing-cookies.md

 ## Fuzzing Cookies
-We can easily fuzz cookies with `wfuzz`.
-To view your cookie values, click on the Cookie Editor installed in Firefox in Demon Linux.
+We can easily fuzz cookies with [wfuzz](https://github.com/xmendez/wfuzz).
+To view your cookie values, click on the [Cookie Quick Manager](https://addons.mozilla.org/en-US/firefox/addon/cookie-quick-manager/) installed in Firefox in Demon Linux.
 Next, grab the name and value of the cookie.
 Say, we want to fuzz the "passwd" cookie.
 We can do so with,
 ```
 root@attacker-machine:~# wfuzz -z \
  file,/infosec/SecLists/Passwords/Common-Credentials/10-million-password-list-top-500.txt\